CLARIAH/clariah-plus/docs/requirements/software-requirements.md

 ### 17. Services *SHOULD* expose a public endpoint providing high-level CodeMeta metadata

 This is the corollary of point 9 for software.
 The codemeta metadata for the service as a whole must be available at a public endpoint returning a codemeta JSON-LD file.
-Note that this is not does describe the API (unlike point 14).
+Note that this does not describe the API (unlike point 16).
 This is used for automatic harvesting and inclusion in e.g. Ineo.

-The only exception to this rule is if the endpoint offered in point 14 already provides enough information to *automatically* derive a codemeta representation from.
+The only exception to this rule is if the endpoint offered in point 16 already provides enough information to *automatically* derive a codemeta representation from.

 ### 18. Services *MAY* participate in the CLARIN switchboard